MrDOS/bedhunter/README.md

-than by the simple filtering available in Kijiji's web interface, and by searching regularly t can notify you about listings which you might otherwise miss.
+than by the simple filtering available in Kijiji's web interface, and by searching regularly it can notify you about listings which you might otherwise miss.

 ## Getting Started